Old Main

 Elective Options

-One of the preapproved options listed below.
-The set of courses should be cohesive with respect to each other and should be based on the student's area of applied study.
-Other options may be available to students with departmental approval.
+Students may select one of the pre-approved options listed below but other options may be available with departmental approval.
+The set of courses should be cohesive with respect to each other and the student's area of applied study.
 The Mathematics Department must be consulted in the planning process.

 Option A